 Fast forward nine years and there I was in the delivery room again, this time as a Labor and Delivery Nurse.
 God has a sense of humor!
 I immediately knew this was what I was born to do; Give women and families a voice during one of the most intimate and vulnerable times in their lives.
 Everyone assumes I do Labor and Delivery because I love babies and while that is true, what I love most is partnering with a mom and her family and ensuring they are safe and heard through their labor.
 “This is it,” I said to myself.
 What else could I ask for?
 I had found my calling.
 I truly believe that God hand-picks each of my patients for specific reasons and I am so grateful for this intervention.

-I started to focus more time on providing lactation support and education with my patients before they were discharged from the hospital.
-Because I remember what it felt like to be rushed, pressured and judged--not to mention a seeming disregard for my body parts when I was a new mom in the hospital, I practice being very careful, thoughtful, respectful and relaxed when working with moms.
-There is something incredible, magical even, about working with a mom who is discouraged, sleep-deprived, hormonal and miserable one minute and then after some explanation and coaching, feels her baby properly latched for the first time without pain!
-Somehow, they miraculously get a burst of energy, encouragement, confidence and hope.
-Oh and the rest of her family does too!
+I started to focus more time on providing lactation support and education to my patients before they were discharged from the hospital.
+Because I remember what it felt like to be rushed, pressured, and judged–not to mention a seeming disregard for my body parts when I was a new mom in the hospital, I practice being very careful, thoughtful, respectful, and relaxed when working with moms.
+There is something incredible, magical even, about working with a mom who is discouraged, sleep-deprived, hormonal, and miserable one minute and then after some explanation and coaching, feels her baby properly latched for the first time without pain!
+Somehow, they miraculously get a burst of energy, encouragement, confidence, and hope.
+Oh, and the rest of her family does too!

-Milk Diva Lactation Services aims to meet people where they are, with no judgement or pressure.
+Milk Diva Lactation Services aims to meet people where they are, with no judgment or pressure.
 No need to explain why you have bottles in the sink or pacifiers velcroed everywhere.
-No need to explain why you want to pump, wean or supplement or why you are breastfeeding your two-year old and infant.
-Milk Diva offers a judgement-free zone for families seeking breastfeeding support.
+No need to explain why you want to pump, wean, or supplement or why you are breastfeeding your two-year-old and infant.
+Milk Diva offers a judgment-free zone for families seeking breastfeeding support.

 Thank you to all my patients who shared so much of yourself with me and let me be part of such an important and intimate part of your story.